1Regina/GetProgrammingWithHaskell/README_PROJECTS.md

     8.  **Property Testing** To isPalindrome other punctuation, the *isPunctuation* function in *Data.Char* is the correct solution.
 But there are endless punctuations to think of for testing.
 So a powerful solution is *property testing* and this automates much of the hassle of creating individual unit tests.
         1. Refactor the *isPalindrome* function inside Lib module in Lib.hs into a *preprocess* function so the real testing interest is *preprocess*
         2. To test that the output, given the input, is punctuation invariant, ie don’t care about whether the input string has punctuation.
-        3.  write a function to express this property by import Data.Char (isPunctuation) and put this function in your Spec.hs file.
+        3.  write a function to express this property by import Data.Char (isPunctuation) (to use *isPunctuation* to cover all punctuations scenario testing) and put this function in your Spec.hs file.
         4. Import *Data.Char (isPunctuation)* and put the property function into test/Spec.hs ![Alt text](unit6/lesson36/propertyFunction.png?raw=true "Test a property in a function") <p align="center"> Test a property in a function </p>
-        5. See property testing 1: functions in src/Lib.hs after `import Data.Char (isPunctuation)`
+        5. See property testing 1: functions in src/Lib.hs after `import Data.Char (isPunctuation)` to use isPunctuation to cover all punctuations scenarios
             ```
             prop_punctuationInvariant text = preprocess text ==
                                             preprocess noPuncText